This Geek Life Blog logo, Live Your Geek

 What I Love About Star Wars

 And I love that there is room for this Universe to grow.
-Our heroes will always be our heroes, but there is room for new heroes, new villains, and new stories.
+Our original heroes will always be our heroes, but there is also room for new heroes, new villains, and new stories.
 We can miss Luke, Leia, and Han while still embracing the new characters and new stories they introduce.

 The authenticity of the characters in Star Wars and their tenacity inspires me to hope, or to fight – despite the circumstances.
 I love that so much!